Vic Gilliam: Tenure

 On January 8, 2007, Gilliam was sworn into the Oregon House of Representatives and was appointed to serve on the consumer protection, and the human services and women's wellness committee during the 2007–2009 legislative session.

 In 2007, Gilliam voted against legislation that would allow domestic partnerships for same-sex couples, and legislation that would prohibit discrimination against LGBT people in housing, employment, and access to public places.
 In 2013, he was one of five Republicans in the House of Representatives to vote in favor of allowing illegal immigrants to receive driver licenses.

 Death

 In 2014, Gilliam and Brian Clem participated in the Ice Bucket Challenge to raise donations for research into amyotrophic lateral sclerosis.
 In November 2015, he was diagnosed with amyotrophic lateral sclerosis.
 On January 30, 2017, Gilliam resigned from the House of Representatives due to the symptoms of the disease worsening.
 Gilliam died on June 17, 2020, aged 66.

 Filmography

 Electoral history

+While Gilliam ran as a Republican during his tenure in the Oregon Assembly, he received the nomination of the Democratic Party in 2012 and the nomination of the Independent Party of Oregon in 2016.